valantic/vue-template/README.md

 You can read more about critical CSS [here](https://css-tricks.com/annotating-critical-css/) and the tool we're using [here](https://github.com/mrnocreativity/postcss-critical-split)

-### Other tools

-### Living styleguide
+## Living styleguide

+The living styleguide is defined in two parts: one is documenting all available Vue components of the project, in the second one you can create example pages to test and share the design with the client or developer.

+### File system

-Please note, that the living styleguide has its on section in `/app/styleguide` where you can finde `components`, `routes` and anything else, which is only related to the living styleguide.
+Please note, that the living styleguide has its on section in `/app/styleguide` where you can find `components`, `routes` and anything else, which is only related to the living styleguide.
 This makes it more easy to identify and split out unneeded code during the build.

-#### SCSS

-* Vendor prefixes are automatically applied according to the `browserslist` in `package.json`.
-You don't need to write them yourself.

 ## Webpack